Jmevorach/Shepard-Setups/README.md

 # Shepard-Setups

-# Alpha release!
-User feedback, code contributions and/or bug reports are greatly appreciated!

 [Shepard](https://github.com/Jmevorach/New-Shepard) setups from the Shepard User Community for use by anyone.

 If you add a setup please make sure to documentation inside the folder containing your setup so fellow Shepard users know how to run jobs on the setup and any other useful information!